 The On War and Society podcast features interviews with the most prominent historians of war and society.
 The Laurier Centre for Military, Strategic and Disarmament Studies member Eric Story sits down with his guests to discuss their cutting-edge research, the challenges associated with doing history, and life "behind the book."

-The One Market Podcast was created by Tarah Brookfield and Bruce Gillespie as a way to keep the sense of community alive at Laurier Brantford while most of us are working and/or studying remotely for the foreseeable future.
-Join host Bruce Gillespie each week as he talks with staff, faculty and students about their interests, expertise and what it's like to work and study during the Covid-19 crisis.
+The One Market Podcast was created by Tarah Brookfield and Bruce Gillespie as a way to keep the sense of community alive at Laurier Brantford during the COVID-19 crisis.

 The RinkTalk podcast features interviews with interesting people about backyard rinks, outdoor skating, shinny hockey, and other winter activities on ice.
 Hosted by Professor Robert McLeman, co-founder of the RinkWatch citizen science project.